Sieluton/chessAI/documentation/weekly reports/week 2.md

 Made first test for part of the game logic.
 1 hour.

 Also started Javadoc in some parts of the code.
+1 hour.

-Total time 8 hours.
+Total time 7 hours.